 9. If you want to advance further in your career, you need to be a people person

-At the beginning of my professional career, I believed that I’d get rewarded if I put enough work in.
+At the beginning of my professional career, I believed that I would get rewarded if I put in enough work.
 As it turned out, at least for me, this was not the case.
 No one came to me to offer me a promotion or more money.
 I felt I simply went on unnoticed.

 Why?
 Because I talked about work with my colleagues and managers frequently.
 I never bragged.
 I made statements and openly helped my colleagues.
 And I also talked a lot with people on a private level.
-We got to know each other better and formed a connection.
+We got to know each other better and formed connections.

 At least for me, it worked out perfectly.
 Your experience might differ because it highly depends on the company and culture, but it might be worth a try.